atamborrino/PlayRTC/README.md

 # PlayRTC

-**Start your room-based real time app (WebRTC Data Channel & WebSocket) in minutes with Play Framework!**
+**Start your room-based real time app (WebRTC Data Channel & WebSocket) in minutes with Play Framework 2.2**

 PlayRTC gives you out-of-the-box rooms where members can send P2P messages to each others via SCTP Data channels, and communicate with the server via Websocket.
 It provides also automatic heartbeats.